Redentore – The Redeemer

 The church of the Redeemer – Redentore

 In 1575 there was yet another wave of pestilence.
-From July 1, 1575, until February 28, 1577, one third of the city’s 180.000 inhabitants died.
-After summer 1576, when the disease appeared unstoppable, the Senate decided to pray for the divine help.
+From July 1, 1575, until February 28, 1577, one-third of the city’s 180.000 inhabitants died.
+After summer 1576, when the disease appeared unstoppable, the Senate decided to pray for divine help.
 They decided to build a church in the honor of the Redeemer – Il Redentore, the one who lifts all our sins.
 In the autumn, when the natural cold limited the movement of the rats as well as the proliferation of the fleas, the Venetians could see a significant slowdown in the spreading of the disease.
 And in spring it was over.

 The Senate kept its promise and the same year the construction of one of the most impressive and lavish domes in Venice started, following Antonio Palladio‘s drawings; Basilica del Redentore.
 Already in the summer of 1577, a bridge was built over the Canale della Giudecca with wooden boats lashed together.
 The Doge, Alvise Mocenigo, promised solemnly that every year throughout his life and every year during all the Doges who’d follow, a Mass would be held on the third Sunday of July, to celebrate the salvation of the city.